A Long-Distance Call: Scenes from the Weimar Republic

 Irmgard Keun’s "Artificial Silk Girl" dreams of slender silhouettes and shoes with lizard toe boxes.
 Ré Soupault devises a transformer dress that can be changed right at the office into a completely different look for the evening.
 Gender roles become permeable at the cabaret, monocles send signals.
 Bordellos provide an established setting for sex work.

-The economy is thriving, often on credit; parts of the population sink into poverty, and not only during the hyperinflation period and the Great Recession.
-Disabled veterans, workingwomen, jobseekers, and street vendors hawking bouquets of violets are everyday sights, giving the lie to the Roaring Twenties.
-Oskar Maria Graf joins a committee handing out antifascist leaflets, feminists meet in Schwabing, so does the Munich Antiwar Committee, and a local chapter of the revolutionary artists’ association ASSO is cobbling together a magazine.
-George Grosz illustrates the rise of the Nazis and caricatures the Hitler salute.
+The economy is thriving, often on credit; parts of the population sink into poverty, and not only during the hyperinflation period and the Great Depression.
+Disabled veterans, working women, jobseekers, and street vendors hawking bouquets of violets are everyday sights, giving the lie to the Roaring Twenties.
+Oskar Maria Graf joins a committee handing out antifascist leaflets, feminists meet in Schwabing, as does the Munich Antiwar Committee, and a local chapter of the revolutionary artists’ association ASSO is cobbling together a magazine.
+George Grosz depicts the rise of the Nazis and caricatures the Hitler salute.

 The new theater of Helene Weigel and Bertolt Brecht longs for the power of boxing and attempts dialogues that pack a punch.
 The first radio programs in Germany, produced under government oversight, are broadcast in 1923—Max Radler paints a factory worker listening intently.
 In 1930, Tim Gidal takes a photograph at the Deutsches Museum of one of the first television broadcasts.